 Where to sleep when you visit Cartagena de Indias

 First, you have to choose between the Old city centre and Getsemani.
-Boca Grande is not an option as it’s really expensive, ugly and far from the nice places in the city.
+Boca Grande is not an option as it’s costly, ugly and far from the beautiful places in the city.

 The good news it that Getsemani and the Old city centre are not far so the choice of where you have to sleep is not so important.
-It’s more in relation to your budget.
+It’s more about your budget.